How to Build a Movable Chicken Coop or Tractor

 The only real hazard for our birds are a few predators that wouldn’t hesitate to take one of our girls away, never to be seen again.
 The biggest predator to our flock over the years has been dogs.
 Our neighbor’s pit bulls jumped our fence once and each of them killed a chicken before we had a chance to come outside and see what the commotion was.

 Our neighbors have reported seeing coyote’s and an occasional fox but we haven’t seen any of them, even though we did lose a chicken to what we believe was a fox based on some rudimentary investigation on our part.

-Have you ever built a chicken coup?
+Have you ever built a chicken coop?

 For us the chickens keep us stocked up with fresh eggs.
 They look and taste completely different than the ones that are for sale in the grocery store.
 I’m not trying to disrespect the eggs in the store but comparing the two side by side clearly shows which one looks better.

+Studies have also shown that eggs from chickens not raised in a commercial environment are better for us as well; they have fewer calories and more nutrients.
 We get to be entertained by the chickens roaming the yard and they provide us with great eggs, sounds like a trade we are completely happy to make.

-Chicken Coup Plans
+Chicken Coop Plans

-This article is accurate and true to the best of the author’s knowledge.
-It is not meant to substitute for formal and individualized advice from a veterinary medical professional.
-Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.
+This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.